When Does the Ski Season End in Europe? And Why We Love It!

 They say the early bird catches the worm, but, sometimes, it pays to be fashionably late.

 So, if you’re still unconvinced, we’re going to tell you why we love the end of season skiing.
-But first, let’s see when it’s happening…
+But first, when does ski season end?
+Let’s find out…

 The End of Ski Season in the Alps